vlievin/booster-pytorch/README.md

 ## Evaluator

-The base Evaluator class is a template that wraps forward pass with loss & disagnostics computation.
-The output is tuple (loss: torch.Tensor, diagnostics: Diagnostic, output: dict).
-For a simple classifier:
+The Evaluator class is a template that aims to abstract advanced loss function and diagnostics computation into a single operator.
+The output `__call__()` method is tuple `(loss: torch.Tensor, diagnostics: Diagnostic, output: dict)`.
+In this package are provided a simple Evaluator for classifiers and a class for Variational Inference, compatible with the training of VAEs.
+Using the Evaluator aims at writing minimal code, for instance, computing the loss and logging the diagnostics for a simple classifier becomes:

 ```python
 from booster.evaluation import Classification